6 Reasons Why Your Blood Pressure Meds Aren’t Working

 If you feel nervous about seeing a doctor, your blood pressure could spike at each appointment and give the false sense that your blood pressure is generally high.

-With complicated dosing schedules, people can forget to take medications or not take the correct doses at the correct time intervals.
+With complicated dosing schedules, people can forget to take medications or not take the correct doses at the correct times.

 Also, other drugs can interfere with blood pressure control, including pain relievers (NSAIDs), oral contraceptives and nasal decongestants.
 That’s why it’s good to bring all of your pill bottles, including over-the-counter medications or vitamins, to your appointments.